Audit Committee

 The Committee shall:

-9.6 keep under review the adequacy and effectiveness of internal controls including the internal financial controls system that identify, assess, manage and monitor financial risks and other internal control and risk management systems For the avoidance of doubt, the oversight of financial risks, is the responsibility of the Board Risk Committee; and
+9.6 keep under review the adequacy and effectiveness of the Society and the Group's systems of internal controls, including the internal financial controls system, that identify, assess, manage and monitor financial risks and other internal control and risk management systems.
+For the avoidance of doubt, the oversight of financial risks, is the responsibility of the Board Risk Committee; and

-9.7 review and recommend to the Board for its approval the statements to be included in the annual report concerning internal controls and risk management prior to their endorsement by the Board and the external auditors.
+9.7 review and recommend to the Board for its approval the statements to be included in the annual report concerning the maintenance of the internal control and risk management framework prior to their endorsement by the Board and the external auditors.

 Remuneration